 But it does exist!
 Tucked in the streets of Adriatico, Malate, beside various Korean and Japanese restaurants, is Coreon Gate Internet Café, dubbed as “the very first 200 Mbps dedicated server Internet café in the Philippines.”
 The place is inspired by Korean PC rooms (or PC bang/PC?) where customers can eat and drink while they play multiplayer computer games for long hours.
 This café is open for 24 hours, and provides customers food and drinks while they surf the Internet, hang out, or play.
 They must have found a great internet service provider, click here to view the kind of companies that could be used for this.

 Coreon is full upon our arrival at 5:30p.m.
 The couches and tables under umbrella stands are occupied by people either busy in their schoolbooks or laptops, while the TV screen near one of the tables plays K-Pop music videos.
-By the windows overlooking Adriatico is a row of ten wide-screen computers, where its occupants are busy playing either Minecraft or League of Legends.
+By the windows overlooking Adriatico is a row of ten wide-screen computers, where its occupants are busy playing either Minecraft (while also allowing them to play with each other thanks to online capability using different Minecraft servers provided) or League of Legends.
 A separate room also provides more computers to more intense online game players.

 When we ordered our drinks, the cashier gave us the username and the password for the Wi-Fi without even us asking!
 What a convenience, isn’t it?
 Anyway, their best-sellers are the mocha java frappuccino (PHP 140), mango juice (PHP 120), and banana strawberry milkshake (PHP 120).
 Sadly, the drinks don’t provide anything unique compared to other cafés in the area.